 If you believe your provider has violated a law or has demonstrated unprofessional conduct/actions that misled or harmed you, another option is to file a complaint with the Washington State Department of Health.

 Parent and other caregivers play an important role in preventing substance misuse among youth.
 Talking with youth about how to make safe, smart choices regarding drugs and alcohol is important.
 It is also important to acknowledge the risks of prescription drug use.
-Almost 50% of young people who use heroin started with prescription drug abuse, and more than 40% of teens who misused a prescription drug got it from their parents’ medicine cabinet.
+Two-thirds of teens who misused pain relievers in the past year say that they got them from family and friends, including their home’s medicine cabinets, making it important to safeguard medicine in the home, according to the Partnership for Drug-Free Kids.

 Parents can start as early as preschool when it comes to talking about medication use.
 If your child takes vitamins, this is a great way to introduce the topic.
 Explain that vitamins are medicine too; while they are good for you and help you grow, they can also be harmful if you take too many.
 Being transparent about your own medication use reminds children that medications are taken for a specific reason and not for fun.